Chemical Space

 int Total number of stoichiometries.

-nablachem.space.ApproximateCounter.count_one(stoichiometry: AtomStoichiometry, natoms: int) -> int
+nablachem.space.ApproximateCounter.count_one(stoichiometry: AtomStoichiometry, natoms: int, validated: bool = False) -> int

 Counts the total number of molecules in a given stoichiometry.